mabe02/lanterna/docs/using-gui.md

+# Text GUI
-_Please note: You should read the UsingTerminal guide before you start reading this guide_
+_Please note: You should read the [Buffered screen API](using-screen.md) guide before you start reading this guide_

 The guide on how to use the GUI is a bit too long for one page so it's been split up:
   * [Start the GUI](GUIGuideStartTheGUI.md)